a4649/uminho-merstel-qosi/README.md

 ## How To Run the tool

-Download the code, enter th folder with code and then
+Download the code, enter the folder with code and then

 1. Install requirements: